-In order for a rate not to be levied on a property used as place of public worship, the following documentation is required:

-- The Trust Deed, as proof that the property is registered in the name of a trust established for the sole benefit of a religious community; or - b) documentation as proof that the property is subject to a land tenure right.

-In order for a rate not to be levied on the residence of the primary office-bearer, the following criteria must be met:

-- a) The religious community must be the registered owner of the property being used as a place of public worship, as well as the residential property which is occupied by the primary office-bearer. - b) The property must be used for residential purposes and occupied by the primary office-bearer as his/her primary place of residence.

-The following documentation is required:

-- a) A confirmatory statement from the primary office-bearer stating that he/she resides on the residential property owned by the religious organisation, as his/her primary place of residence; and - b) A copy of proof of address not older than three months (addressed to the primary office-bearer and not to the religious community.
+- 9.1.
+In order for a rate not to be levied on a property used as place of public worship, the following documentation is required: - a) If the property is registered in the name of a Trust, the Trust Deed must be provided, as proof that the property is registered in the name of a trust established for the sole benefit of a religious community; or - b) documentation as proof that the property is subject to a land tenure right. - 9.2.
+In order for a rate not to be levied on the residence of the primary office-bearer, the following criteria must be met: - a) The religious community must be the registered owner of the property being used as a place of public worship, as well as the residential property, which is occupied by the primary office-bearer. - b) The property must be used for residential purposes and occupied by the primary officebearer as his/her primary place of residence. - 9.3.
+The following documentation is required in respect of the residence of the officebearer: - a) A confirmatory statement from the primary office-bearer stating that he/she resides on the residential property owned by the religious organisation, as his/her primary place of residence; and - b) A copy of proof of address not older than three months (addressed to the primary office-bearer and not to the religious community.
 A municipal account will not be accepted as proof of address for application purposes).

+The City reserves the right to request additional information/documentation, if so required.

+CITY OF CAPE TOWN ISIXEKO SASEKAPA STAD KAAPSTAD

+RATES POLICY 2022 / 2023

-2. Liability for Rates
+10. Liability for Rates